aarong/feedme-client/README.md

 Listeners are passed a `diagnostics` object containing any server-specified diagnositic information.

-##### transportError

-Emitted when the transport violates the requirements set out in the developer documentation in the following manners:

-1. When the transport emits an out-of-sequence event.

-2. When the transport emits an event with invalid arguments.

-3. When the transport behaves in an unexpected manner during a timer-driven invocation made by the library.

-Listeners are passed an `Error` object indicating the nature of the violation.

-When the application invokes a library method and the transport synchronously violates the requirements laid out in the developer documentation, the library method throws an `Error` object with `err.message === "TRANSPORT_ERROR: ...` and does not emit a `transportError` event.

 ### Feed API

 Feed objects enable interaction with feeds on the server and are created using